-Carol Ronken is Bravehearts' Research and Policy Development Manager.
-After seven years at Griffith University as a casual staff member and Associate Lecturer in the School of Criminology and Criminal Justice, Carol joined Bravehearts in early 2003.
-Carol has a Bachelor of Arts (psychology) and Masters in Applied Sociology (social research).
+Carol Ronken worked as a researcher and Associate Lecturer at Griffith University in the School of Criminology and Criminal Justice before joining Bravehearts in May 2003.
+With a BA(Psych) and Masters Applied Sociology(Social Research), Carol is the Director of Research for Bravehearts and is passionate about ensuring the organisation's active involvement in research, policy and legislative development that aims to prevent, respond to, and ultimately reduce the incidence of child sexual assault in the community.
 In 2011 she received an award from the Queensland Police Service Child Protection and Investigation Unit for her contribution to child protection.
-Carol has also co-authored The Bravehearts Toolbox for Practitioners: working with Child Sexual Assault (Australian Academic Press, 2011).
+Carol has also co-authored The Bravehearts Toolbox for Practitioners working with Child Sexual Assault (Australian Academic Press, 2011).